johannal/SolarSystem/CustomInstrumentsDemo.md

 ## Part 1 — os_log/os_signpost

-The Xcode and Instruments have some great new features that make it easier than ever to understand how your app is performing.
+Xcode and Instruments have some great new features that make it easier than ever to understand how your app is performing.
 Let me show you.

-I've recently noticed some stutters in my Solar System exploration app.
+I've recently noticed some pretty serious stutters in our Solar System exploration app.

     *Run app and show stutter (or maybe app is already running)*

-I've got some basic os_logging in my code already, which has been great for seeing the order of events in the console.
-But thats not really enough to help me understand whats going on here.

-In Xcode 10, I can update some of my os_log statements to use the new "Points of Interest" category.
-I'm going to do that here.

-    *Change os_log category to OS_LOG_CATEGORY_POINTS_OF_INTEREST*

-This is a way for me to declare that I want this log to show up as a point in time in Instruments.
-What would also be really helpful, is to visualize the range of time where I'm parsing JSON.
-I can do that by using the "os_signpost" API.
+I've got basic logging in my code, which I can see flying by here -- it's pretty obvious to me that there are a ton of data requests, which doesn't seem right.

+But I really want more insight into why my UI is stuttering.
+What is taking so long and blocking the main thread?

+The first thing I'm going to do is figure out how long my data parsing is taking -- thats been pretty problematic for us.

+I'm going to use some new API in Xcode 10, thats going to help me surface performance metrics for my own code.

-At the start of parsing, I'll add this call to mark the beginning of the interval:
+I'll add a call to the new "interval begin" function here.

   *Add os_signpost_interval_begin call*

-And I'll mark the end of the internal here:
+And then a call to "interval end" down here.

   *Add os_signpost_interval_end call*

-Great part about using these APIs -- I don't have to capture any timestamps or do any math.
-They'll automatically calculate the time delta for me.
+This brackets my data parsing work, and the system is going to insert timestamps and calculate the delta for me.

-I've my logging in place, so let's profile the app in Instruments.
+The real magic is up here, where I've converted my OSLog to use this new .PointsOfInterest category.
+This is a way for me to declare that I want this logs to show up as a little flag in Instruments, and intervals will show up as filled bars.

+Lets see what this looks like in Instruments.
 I'll go to Product > Profile, which will launch Instruments and my app.

-As the data comes in, I can see all these time ranges here.
-Thats the interval logging I just added, where I'm parsing JSON.
-You can see theres a lot of it happening, and its all on the main thread -- a great reciept for a laggie UI!
+As the data comes in, I can see all those time ranges where I'm parsing data.
+First of all, I think I'm  requesting data way too often.
+But even if I were just asking for it once, you can see that my parsing is taking a good long time, and it looks like it's blocking the main thread -- I'm just visually correlating that parsing bar here, with the activity on the main thread here.

-So, really quick and easy to visualize your own data right in Instruments.
+You can start to imagine all the different kinds of activities you could start to surface in Instruments.

 ## Part 2 — Custom Instruments

-[figure out how to introduce feature]
+Now if these simple visualizations aren't enough, you can go way further by customizing the way Instruments presents your own data to you.
+You'll be using the same powerful core technology we use to create all the included instruments.

+If you're framework or game engine developer, this is a great way for you to give insight in a curated way to the developers using your APIs.

+<< issue in my code >>

 My app does a lot more than just JSON parsing.
 I want to help our team maintain great performance over time, so I created a Custom Instruments package to help us understand how all of the sub-systems interact with each other.